zeroone2numeral2/kicker-bot/README.md

 This bot works only in normal groups becuase in supergroups, this "trick" doesn't work and there is no way to kick/leave and retain the chat history.

 To run the bot: rename `config.example.toml` to `config.toml` and paste your bot token in the relevant field.
+Also, make sure to turn off "privacy mode" from @botfather: the bot needs to access the group messages because it matches commands starting by "`!`" and not by "`/`".